 9. Create a home office in your loft conversion design

 If an extra bedroom in the loft isn't what your family needs, but you work from home, a home office might be a good lost conversion idea for you.
 In order to maximise productivity, a home office requires plenty of natural light, so steer clear of black-out blinds and heavy materials.

 Instead, opt for pale blinds in soothing neutral shades that still let the light in but will also reduce glare when they’re closed, allowing you to work efficiently even when the sun starts to drop – as essential for dazzling summer days as for shorter days in the winter months.

-If you're planning on transforming your loft conversion into a home office, you'll find our specialist guide to designing a home office a handy read.
+If you're planning on transforming your loft conversion into a home office, you'll find our specialist guide to home office design a handy read.

 10. Fit out a loft conversion for kids

 Lofts make great kids' bedrooms, playrooms or extra space for kids and teenagers, but it’s important to keep them cosy so they’ll get plenty of use.